Ligo04/TwinTex/README.md

 9. `Inpainting`

-   - `MMRP Path`: Specify the path to the MMRP project.
-MMRP details in [here](https://github.com/Ligo04/TwinTex/tree/main/MMRP).
+   - `MMRP Path`: Specify the path of the Pre-trained MMRP model.
+More details of MMRP could be found  [here](https://github.com/Ligo04/TwinTex/tree/main/MMRP).
-   - `Inpainting`: Inpaint the planes via MMRP.
+   - `Inpainting`: Inpaint the empty regions via MMRP.

 10. `start`: Apply `ViewSelection` and `ImageStitching`.

-If Houdini crashes, please first check that you have followed the environment, configuration and steps above.
+If Houdini crashes, please first check that you followed the above steps.

 ## License

-Copyright (c) 2023.
-VCC  All rights reserved.
+Copyright (c) 2023 VCC.
+All rights reserved.

 ## Citation